Neeyati97/Automated-task-approval-with-acl-and-workflows-Servicenow-/README.md

 ii.
 Comments: Feedback

-2. Approval is routed to Alice P
+2. Approval is routed to Alice P:

 i.
 Impersonate Alice to review and approve the task

 ii.
 Observe task status updates based on approval outcome